amrisi/amr-guidelines/amr.md

 AMR also uses inverse roles for embedded interrogative clauses, such as those that start with "whether".
-As with relative clauses, we do not uses `amr-unknown`; instead, `truth-value` is used to refer to whether or not an event happened:
+As with relative clauses, we do not use `amr-unknown`; instead, the `truth-value` concept is added, to refer to whether or not an event happened:

 ```lisp
 (k / know-01